 For larger companies, or those with a presence that extends beyond a single location, you don’t want to overuse geotargeting—and you certainly don’t want to assume that you know where your customers are coming from, as you might miss out on potential audiences.
 For instance, let’s say you’re a hotel with multiple locations.
 You would likely lean more heavily on targeting based on your first-party data by linking your data collection with your advertising platforms.
 This would allow you to both target people who performed specific actions on your site, as well as create predictive (AKA lookalike) audiences to find similar users.
 You’d then be able to target these audiences based on their booking history, other individual actions on your website, demographic information, and more.

-The next several months will be a critical time for travel and tourism marketers to implement and fine-tune cookieless solutions to connect with their target audiences.
+2025 will be a critical year for travel and tourism marketers to implement and fine-tune cookieless solutions to connect with their target audiences.
 By focusing on collecting, storing, and intentionally leveraging first-party data, as well as harnessing the power of contextual targeting, travel and tourism marketers can find success in today’s privacy-centric digital landscape.

 —